 Franchise Laws by State

-Franchising is regulated in all 50 states and all U.S. territories through the federal Franchise Rule.
 Certain states have enacted franchise specific laws and general business opportunity laws.
-These state laws impose various duties and obligations on franchisors to follow on a state-by-state basis.
+These state laws supplement the federal Franchise Rule and impose various duties and obligations on franchisors to follow on a state-by-state basis.
 Its important to understand the variances in state franchise laws when offering franchise opportunities throughout the United States.

 States Regulate the offer and sale of franchise opportunities